KISHANGOD/SCT_WD_1/README.md

 Click on the deployment link in about section of this repo

 ## Key features
-✅ Dynamic hover effects for better UI/UX
+✅ Dynamic hover effects for better UI/UX <br>
-✅ Fixed navigation bar for seamless page transitions
+✅ Fixed navigation bar for seamless page transitions <br>
 ✅ Responsive design for a smooth experience across devices

+---
+🌟 Feel free to explore and provide feedback